 On April 11, 2013, the Board of Directors adopted a majority voting policy providing that, in an uncontested election of directors, any nominee who receives a greater number of votes "withheld" than votes "for" in respect of his or her election will promptly tender his or her resignation following the meeting of shareholders.
 The nominating and governance committee of the Board of Directors (the "Nominating and Governance Committee") will then consider the tendered resignation and will make a recommendation to the Board of Directors.
 The decision of the Board of Directors to accept or reject the resignation will be announced in a press release within 90 days following the date of the meeting.
-A full description of the majority voting policy is included under the heading "Corporate Governance - Board of Directors."
+The majority voting policy does not apply to the election of directors at contested meetings.
+A full description of the majority voting policy is included under the heading "Corporate Governance - Board of Directors - Majority Voting Policy".

 The Board of Directors is currently comprised of ten (10) directors.
-The persons identified in the section "Nominees for Election to the Board of Directors" will be nominated for election as directors.
-All such nominees are presently directors of the Corporation and each of them was elected at the annual meeting of shareholders of the Corporation held on June 10, 2015 by at least a majority of the votes cast.
-Each director is expected to hold office until the next annual meeting of shareholders.
+John J. Swidler will retire from office at the close of the Meeting after having served on the Board of Directors since 2010, and will not seek reelection as a director.
+The other nine (9) persons identified in the section "Nominees for Election to the Board of Directors" will be nominated for election as directors.
+All such nominees are presently directors of the Corporation and each of them was elected at the annual meeting of shareholders of the Corporation held on June 8, 2016 by at least a majority of the votes cast by proxy or in person at such meeting.
+Each director will hold office until the close of the next annual meeting of shareholders or until a successor is elected or appointed.
 The directors are elected annually and, unless re-elected, retire from office at the close of the next annual meeting of shareholders.